anand-harsh/finance-manager/README.md

 A webpage in which u can manage your personal finances and deposit, spend and balance records

-Finanzas is latin work of finances
+Finanzas is latin word of finances

 Way to Use: